What we have achieved

-The new scanner has also been designed with a much wider bore, which makes it a more comfortable experience for claustrophobic and larger patients and the scanning times will generally be shorter.
-We will also be able to do many more examinations with the patient in feet first, reducing anxiety.
+The scanner has been designed with a much wider bore, which makes it a more comfortable experience for claustrophobic and larger patients and the scanning times are generally shorter.

-We will now be able to make the patient’s experience even better by providing ambient lighting in the scanning room and a relaxing new ‘in bore’ patient experience system.
-The ambient lighting and computer system aims to reduce anxiety and enable patients to control a relaxing environment of their choice whilst having their scan.
+The patient’s experience has been improved through the provision of ambient lighting in the scanning room and a relaxing new ‘in bore’ patient experience system.
+The ambient lighting and computer system aims to reduce anxiety and enables patients to control a relaxing environment of their choice whilst having their scan.
 Three innovative elements, the visual experience, comforting guidance, and reduced noise have been combined.

-A vital MRI research facility was needed for a leading research centre, The Institute of Translational Medicine (ITM) at Queen Elizabeth Hospital, Birmingham (QEHB).
+Cobalt has established a vital MRI research facility that was needed for a leading research centre, The Institute of Translational Medicine (ITM) at Queen Elizabeth Hospital, Birmingham (QEHB).
 The ITM is a strategic alliance between the University of Birmingham and three major teaching hospitals; the Queen Elizabeth Hospital Birmingham, Birmingham Children’s Hospital and Birmingham Women’s Hospital.